 Actual dose and blood draw times will be used to calculate the PK parameters.
-Parameters will be listed individually and summarized by treatment group using descriptive statistics.
+Parameters will be listed individually and summarized by dose level using descriptive statistics.

-The following serum PK parameters will be calculated for BGB-DXP604 and BGB-DXP593, as appropriate for the data collected.
+The following plasma PK parameters will be calculated for BGB-DXP593, as appropriate for the data collected.
 Other PK parameters may be calculated if supported by the data.